justintadlock/members/readme.txt

 Contributors: greenshady
 Donate link: https://themehybrid.com/donate
-Tags: admin, role, roles, member, members, profile, shortcode, user, users, widget, widgets Requires at least: 4.3
+Tags: admin, role, roles, member, members, profile, shortcode, user, users, widget, widgets Requires at least: 4.7
-Tested up to: 4.7.2
+Tested up to: 4.8
-Stable tag: 1.1.3
+Stable tag: 2.0.0

 The most powerful user, role, and capability management plugin for WordPress.

 == Description ==

 Members is a plugin that extends your control over your blog.
-It's a user, role, and capability management plugin that was created to make WordPress a more powerful CMS.
+It's a user, role, and capability editor plugin that was created to make WordPress a more powerful CMS.

 It puts you in control over permissions on your site by providing a user interface (UI) for WordPress' powerful role and cap system, which is traditionally only available to developers who know how to code this by hand.

 ### Plugin Features

-* **Role Manager:** Allows you to edit, create, and delete roles as well as capabilities for these roles.
+* **Role Editor:** Allows you to edit, create, and delete roles as well as capabilities for these roles.
 * **Multiple User Roles:** Give one, two, or even more roles to any user.
 * **Explicitly Deny Capabilities:** Deny specific caps to specific user roles.
 * **Clone Roles:** Build a new role by cloning an existing role.